 “Earlier British methods using horse-drawn carriages were used to join some nodal points to one another.
 The human-pulled cart or rickshaw that had been developed in China – in 1870, under the Japanese name jinrikisha, it began carving a widening niche in the Japanese market – was used to supplement this form of [postal] land transport.

-“… [T]he main factor underlying the rapid expansion [of the postal system] within Osaka is concentration of population in the great conurbations of the Tokaido belt.
-Establishing a nationwide postal system involved considerable fixed over-head cost, in total and a per capita basis.
+“… [T]he main factor underlying the rapid expansion [of the postal system] within Osaka is a concentration of population in the great conurbations of the Tokaido belt.
+Establishing a nationwide postal system involved considerable fixed over-head costs, in total and a per capita basis.
 But the per-person fixed cost for building up the infrastructure of mail delivery within the Tokaido was far less.”

 – Japanese Industrial History: Technology, Urbanization, and Economic Growth, by Carl Mosk, 2000

 From the wiki: “In 1870, Baron Maeshima visited London to learn the workings of the British postal system.
 A year later, he founded Japan’s postal system in 1871.
 The first stamps were issued in April 1871.
 The intricate two-color design consisted of a pair of dragons facing towards the center, where the characters of value were printed in black.
 The denominations were in mon, which had already been superseded by the yen; the same basic design denominated in yen appeared in 1872, but was itself soon replaced by a new set of four designs featuring the imperial crest.

 “In 1876, a definitive series was introduced, with a generally oval inner frame, and inscribed ‘IMPERIAL JAPANESE POST’.
 Japan joined the Universal Postal Union (UPU) in 1877.